Kat Gabrielle

 I’m a strategist, researcher and communications specialist.
 I help businesses articulate their cultural positioning and connect meaningfully with their audience.
 I also write.

-With a background in film and screenwriting, I’ve also worked alongside production and distribution agencies as a script consultant, experience that deepened my understanding of narrative, audience psychology and cultural storytelling.
+With a background in film and screenwriting, I’ve also worked alongside production and distribution agencies as a script consultant; experience that deepened my understanding of narrative, audience psychology and cultural storytelling.

 Q What steps did you take to get to where you are now?

-While studying, I taught first-year Communications students and have since spoken on panels for cultural institutions including the State Library of Victoria, Craft Victoria, artsACT, Music Victoria and Screen Vic.
+While studying, I taught first-year Communications university students and have since spoken on panels for cultural institutions including the State Library of Victoria, Music Victoria and Screen Vic.
 I’ve also guest lectured at universities and led workshops for clients wanting to upskill their marketing and communications teams.
 Teaching has afforded me unique insights into my industry and also given me a breadth of experience that helps when coordinating teams.

 Q How do you stand out in your field?